thordreier/SimpleIP/FUNCTIONS.md

         Input IP is either
         - Standard IPv6 format with out prefix (eg. "a:b:00c::" or "a:b:00c::0/64")
         - [uint16[]] array with  8 elements
+        - Binary (string containinging 128 "0" or "1" - spaces are allowed)

     -Prefix <Nullable`1>
         If prefix is not set in IP address, it must be set with this parameter